ikod/dlang-requests/README.md

 *) Throws exception when limit is reached.

-**) It provided - each time `Request` need new connection it will call factory to create instance of NetworkStream.
+**) If provided - each time `Request` need new connection it will call factory to create instance of NetworkStream.
 This way you can implement (outside of this library) lot of useful things: various proxies, unix-socket connections, etc.

 `Request` properties that are read-only: